baguilar6174/java-learning-jdbc/README.md

 - Provides ability to leverage common paths for basic CRUD operations.
 - Loses value when you have a lot of custom methods.

+### What is a ResultSet?

+- A multidimensional array that returns a database statement
+- Metadata associated with the Query and where the cursor is as far as reading that table that comes out
+- Limited functionality on size and scope of results
+- Operates like an iterator in many ways

+#### Iteration over ResultSet

+- Simple repetitive operation
+- `while(resultSet.next())`
+- Within loop, unpack the structure

+#### Accessing Values

+- By column name
+- By index
+- Note the names aren't necessarily the same as the table definition - it's the query definition that matters.

+#### Advanced Operations and Settings

+- Navigation based on type
+- Concurrency is updatable
+- Holdability lives past commit

 ---

 ## My process